This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking, and husband-wife intimacy from the breaking of dawn until the setting of the sun.

-On the 29th day of Shaban, the moon sighting for Ramadan 2023 will take place.
-The moon sighting date for Ramadan 2023 varies in each country because the Shaban month did not begin on the same day in every country.
-In Pakistan, a moon sighting this year will be held on March 22, 2023.
+On the 29th day of Shaban, the moon sighting for Ramadan 2024took place.
+The moon sighting date for Ramadan 2024 varies in each country because the Shaban month did not begin on the same day in every country.

 Umrah from Pakistan during Ramadan